 Setting up internal links between your content makes it easier for your users to find the right page when they visit your site.
 You can use many different devices, but you will probably want to use buttons that link to different website sections.

 When users click those buttons, they can quickly return to the place they were looking for.
 The buttons are usually located at the top of the page.
 You can also use this technique to link to specific pages.
 For example, if your main page has an About Us section, you could link to that page.
 Users can access the About Us page directly through the About Us button.

 If you have a website, you will need to test it regularly.
 Just Google “how often do I need to test my site.”
 You'll get lots of answers, but the bottom line is that you should be testing your site at least weekly.

-Google is constantly tweaking their ranking algorithms, which means that your search ranking can change any time you update your content, so you’ll want to keep testing frequently.
+Google is constantly tweaking their ranking algorithms, meaning your search ranking can change any time you update your content, so you'll want to keep testing frequently.

 Google wants to rank websites that are useful and relevant to their users.
-They don’t want to see a bunch of spammy links in the same way that you don’t want to get all of your email spam delivered to your inbox every single day.
+They don't want to see a bunch of spammy links in the same way that you don't want to get all your email spam delivered to your inbox daily.